Hem Allowance Calculator

 Frequently asked questions

-What is the difference between hem allowance and seam allowance in sewing?
+What is the difference between a single-fold, double-fold, and blind hem?